coala-info/coala-info.github.io/use-cases/atacseq-analysis.md

 ## Key Benefits

-1. **Natural Language Interface**: End-to-end ATAC-Seq analysis from peak calling to visualization accessible through simple queries
+1. **Natural Language Interface**: ATAC-Seq analysis from peak calling to visualization accessible through simple queries
 2. **Automatic Tool Chaining**: Results from peak calling are automatically used for visualization and annotation
 3. **Reproducible Analysis**: All tools run in containerized environments with specified versions
 4. **Human-in-the-Loop Analysis**: Users can adjust parameters like q-value thresholds, fix issues during analysis, and visualization regions through natural language